GhostNeverbloom/spbgs-docs/docs/en/aidifficulty.md

     </div>

-    !!! info "The __`Solo Damage Modifier`__ parameter was not changed as a cost of pub-friendly experience; the feature is mostly relevant in a solo match which is often the case for [CD CP](https://steamcommunity.com/sharedfiles/filedetails/?id=2052571175)'s solomode feature, but isn't for HoE+ servers."
+    !!! info "The __`Solo Damage Modifier`__ parameter was not changed as a cost of pub-friendly experience; the feature is mostly relevant in a solo match which is often the case for [CD CP](https://steamcommunity.com/sharedfiles/filedetails/?id=2052571175)'s SoloMode feature, but isn't for HoE+ servers."

 === "Scrake"